-In a 2003 Harvard Business Review article, Fred Reichheld introduced Net Promoter Score® as a new way to measure customer loyalty and satisfaction.
+In a 2003 Harvard Business Review article, Fred Reichheld introduced Net Promoter Score® as a new measure of customer loyalty and satisfaction.

-That makes Net Promoter Score, as of 2017, 14 years old — an eternity for a customer success metric in the fast-paced world of technology.
-As a result, it’s understandable that some people might view Net Promoter Score as an outdated, overexposed and overused system.
+That makes the Net Promoter Score, as of 2023, 20 years old — an eternity for a customer success metric in the fast-paced world of technology.
+As a result, it’s understandable that some people might view Net Promoter Score as an outdated, overexposed, and overused system.

 The reality, however, is that NPS® is just as valuable as a customer satisfaction tool as ever.
-In fact, with web users more inundated with email-based distractions than ever, the simplicity of NPS could make it more valuable than ever before.
+In fact, with web users more flooded with email-based distractions than ever, the simplicity of NPS could make it even more valuable than before.

 Are you stuck in the customer satisfaction bubble?

-If you’re a customer satisfaction and retention expert that uses Net Promoter Score data every day, it’s easy to get the impression that NPS is everywhere online.
+If you’re a customer satisfaction and retention expert using Net Promoter Score data daily, it’s easy to get the impression that NPS is everywhere online.

-After all, you’re in the “customer satisfaction bubble” — an awareness of customer satisfaction tools and metrics that you’ve gained as a result of using them frequently.
-Since you’re familiar with systems like Net Promoter Score, you’re more likely to notice them when you use new products.
+After all, you’re in the “customer satisfaction bubble” — an awareness of customer satisfaction metrics and tools you’ve gained from using them frequently.
+Since you’re familiar with systems like Net Promoter Score, you’re more likely to notice them when you engage with new products.

-It’s easy to let this awareness distort the way you think of a system, product or service.
-Just like an advertising expert might be more aware of advertisements and a workplace safety consultant more aware of potential hazards, using NPS as part of your own business can make you see it everywhere.
+It’s easy to let this awareness distort the way you think of a system, product, or service.
+Just like an advertising expert might be more aware of advertisements and a workplace safety consultant more aware of potential hazards, incorporating NPS as part of your own business can make you see it everywhere.

 When you receive a customer satisfaction survey in your email inbox, you can instantly identify it as using Net Promoter Score.
 When you see a modal customer satisfaction pop-up in the corner of a SaaS tool, you can predict (with some accuracy) the one question it’s likely to ask you.

-This can make it easy to think that everyone sees the internet the same way and that NPS is far more “known” than it really is.
+This can make it easy to assume that everyone sees the internet in the same way and that NPS is far more “known” than it actually is.
 The reality is that most customers aren’t aware of the mechanics behind NPS and respond to it with a fresh mind, creating valuable feedback for your business.

 Most customers aren’t aware of how NPS works

-For example, customers that purchase something from Amazon and answer a Net Promoter Score survey will most likely never send an NPS survey themselves, therefore the mechanics of the survey aren’t something they think about.
+For example, customers who purchase something from Amazon and answer a Net Promoter Score survey will most likely never send an NPS survey themselves; therefore, the mechanics of the survey aren’t something they think about.

 A great way to familiarize yourself with how customers will perceive your NPS survey is to walk through the customer journey yourself.